Toxic shame – 3 steps towards healing yourself

 When you experience shame, what you’re saying to yourself is altogether different.
 You’re no longer separating your ‘self’ from your actions.
 You believe that how you behave indicates that you’re a bad/wrong human being!
 This feeling – at its worst – can be so overwhelmingly painful that your mind/body responds as it might in a major emergency.
 You want to run away, fight your way out or you simply freeze.

-The good news for many is that you’re able to overcome that.
+The good news is that you’re able to overcome that.
 That feeling is likely to become less intensive and will pass within a few minutes, hours or a couple of days.
 You’re able to process the situation and possibly treat yourself more kindly in future.
 You were still able to learn and adapt your attitude and behaviour accordingly.

 Healthy shame is an emotion that teaches us about our limits.
 Like all emotions shame moves us to get get our basic needs met.”